gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_intro.md

 	* Can be abrupt with large impact
 * We can utilize long-term scenarios, e.g. by the NGFS
 * We should be honest about uncertainty
+* Area of intense research and development, but we can learn from some practical results from large institutions (ECB, Bank of Canada, ...)